VA FileMan V. 22.2 Programmer Manual Banner

 LAYGO A string of executable M code that determines if an entry can be added.
 This code must contain an M IF statement to set the value of $T. If $T is set to 0, the entry cannot be added.
 Normally, the ^DD format is:

-^DD(File#,.01,"LAYGO",#,0)="executable M code"
+^DD(File#,.01,"LAYGO",#,0)="executable MUMPS code"

-where # is an arbitrary number to distinguish each condition.
+Where # is an arbitrary number to distinguish each condition.
 LAYGO nodes only apply to .01 fields.

 ^DD(File#,Field#,"V",n,0)